Markus Wormstorm: 2000s

-Wormstorm is also writer and music producer for the animation collective The Blackheart Gang, who create short film stories.
-The group shot their film The Tale of How (2006), which toured with Resfest in 2007 and has won several animation awards including Chanel Plus – France.
+Wormstorm is also a writer and music producer for the animation collective The Blackheart Gang, who creates short film stories.
+The group shot their film The Tale of How (2006), which toured with Resfest in 2007 and has won several animation awards, including Chanel Plus – France.
+The film was nominated for the Annecy Cristal and won the Annecy Special Distinction Award.

-In 2006, together with vocalist and long-time collaborator Spoek Mathambo, Wormstorm launched a new collaborative music project called Sweat.X which they describe as "Afro-electro".
+In 2006, together with vocalist and long-time collaborator Spoek Mathambo, Wormstorm launched a new collaborative music project called Sweat.X, which they describe as "Afro-electro".
 Subsequent to an intensive networking effort on MySpace, Sweat.X signed a deal with the UK label, Citinite, in March 2007 and toured Europe in June/July 2007.

 2010s

-In 2012 Markus created a boutique online music search engine geared towards commercial licensing.
+In 2012, Wormstorm created a boutique online music search engine geared towards commercial licensing.

-In 2013 he released a 12-track album, "Not, I but A friend".
-In 2013 Markus founded Honeymoon Studios, which consists of two full service studios based in Cape Town.
+In 2013, he released a 12-track album, Not I, but a Friend.
+In 2013 Wormstorm founded Honeymoon Studios, in Cape Town.

-In 2014 he starred in the documentary Future Sounds of Mzansi, as was interviewed as one of the pioneers of electronic music in South Africa.
-In that year he also created an online store aptly called The Wormstore.
+In 2014, he starred in the documentary Future Sounds of Mzansi, as he was interviewed as one of the pioneers of electronic music in South Africa.
+In that year, he also created an online store called The Wormstore.
 In that year he also created Honeymoon Podcasts.
-His studio created three episodes in collaboration with the Arthur C. Clark winning author Lauren Beukes and political analyst, award-winning author and historian Max du Preez.
-In April 2015 Markus won a Safta Award for Best Achievement in Original Score for his work on the feature film Four Corners.
+His studio created three episodes in collaboration with the Arthur C. Clark-winning author Lauren Beukes and political analyst, award-winning author, and historian Max du Preez.
+In April 2015, Wormstorm won a Safta Award for Best Achievement in Original Score for his work on the feature film Four Corners.

-Later that year he released a self-titled EP under the pseudonym of Akira on his own label Biblo Records for digital download.
+Later that year, he released a self-titled EP under the pseudonym of Akira on his own label, Biblo Records, for digital download.

+2020s

+Markus scored his second feature film in 2021 for director Robin Goode's debut feature, Free State.

+In 2023, Markus scored Ian Gabrial's film Death of a Whistle Blower, which premiered at the Toronto Film Festival that year.

+In 2023, Markus scored a STAR WARS film titled "Aau's Song," for which he would later win Best Achievement for Original Music in TV/Streaming at the 51st Annie Awards.

 Recognition

 Markus Wormstorm features in the 2010 South African documentary, The Creators.
-In the film, Markus and Sweat.X co-collaborator Spoek tour South Africa's Karoo, making music and exploring the disconnect with the impoverished local community.
+In the film, Wormstorm and Sweat.X co-collaborator Spoek tour South Africa's Karoo, making music and exploring the disconnect with the impoverished local community.